Esmail-ibraheem/Esmail-ibraheem/README.md

-## Hi there 👋 Focused on sophisticated neural nets.
+Hi there 👋 Focused on sophisticated neural nets, I enjoy bringing theoretical AI research papers to life by translating them into practical implementations.
 **For more check my [website](https://esmail-ibraheem.github.io/)**
 <!--
 **Esmail-ibraheem/Esmail-ibraheem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.